elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-the-role-of-variables-in-data-storage-and-manipulation.md

 url: /learn/computer-science/questions/what-is-the-role-of-variables-in-data-storage-and-manipulation
 score: -1.0
 related_article1:
-    id: 161194
+    id: 161474
-    title: How does process flow ensure the correct sequence of actions in a program?
+    title: >-
+        What symbol is used in flowcharts to represent the start or end of a process?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-process-flow-ensure-the-correct-sequence-of-actions-in-a-program
+    url: /learn/computer-science/questions/what-symbol-is-used-in-flowcharts-to-represent-the-start-or-end-of-a-process
 related_article2:
-    id: 161191
+    id: 161473
-    title: What is the purpose of using counter variables in count-controlled loops?
+    title: >-
+        What is pseudocode and how is it used in programming?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-purpose-of-using-counter-variables-in-countcontrolled-loops
+    url: /learn/computer-science/questions/what-is-pseudocode-and-how-is-it-used-in-programming
 related_article3:
-    id: 161479
+    id: 161486
-    title: Differentiate between procedures and functions in subroutines.
+    title: >-
+        Why are data types important in programming?
     subject: Computer Science
-    url: /learn/computer-science/questions/differentiate-between-procedures-and-functions-in-subroutines
+    url: /learn/computer-science/questions/why-are-data-types-important-in-programming
 related_article4:
-    id: 161187
+    id: 161185
-    title: What is string manipulation and why is it important in programming?
+    title: >-
+        What role do comparison operators play in decision making?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-string-manipulation-and-why-is-it-important-in-programming
+    url: /learn/computer-science/questions/what-role-do-comparison-operators-play-in-decision-making
 related_article5:
-    id: 161184
+    id: 161479
-    title: How are input and output operations represented in a flowchart?
+    title: >-
+        Differentiate between procedures and functions in subroutines.
     subject: Computer Science
-    url: /learn/computer-science/questions/how-are-input-and-output-operations-represented-in-a-flowchart
+    url: /learn/computer-science/questions/differentiate-between-procedures-and-functions-in-subroutines
 ---

 &nbsp;